 Both cutting materials are chemically inert and exhibit the highest wear resistance.
 Of utmost importance are the reproducible and precisely defined operating conditions.
 Knives and knife holders may only have the slightest concentricity deviation and side impacts.
 Improper handling will lead to immediate break-out of the sensitive and hard knife edges.

-In order to exclude setting errors on tungsten carbide and ceramic tipped knives by the operating personnel from the outset, the knives should preferably be used in fully automatic cutting systems.
-This guarantees reproducible and precisely defined operating conditions and makes full use of the service life.
-The use of the DIENES Easy Set setting aid has also proven to be very effective.
+The use of tungsten carbide and ceramic knives in fully automatic slitting systems guarantees reproducible and precisely defined operating conditions and makes full use of the service life.
+The use of the DIENES Easy Set adjustment aid has also proven its worth.